entelecheia/lecture/book/lectures/llms/agents/autogen.md

 ## Framework Overview

 AutoGen facilitates the development of applications where multiple agents interact to solve tasks.
-It supports diverse conversation patterns, enabling complex workflows with different levels of conversation autonomy, agent numbers, and conversation topology【14†source】.
+It supports diverse conversation patterns, enabling complex workflows with different levels of conversation autonomy, agent numbers, and conversation topology.

-## Executing Multi-Agent Conversations
+### Executing Multi-Agent Conversations

 A simple example is provided in the official documentation where two agents, `AssistantAgent` and `UserProxyAgent`, are created to perform a task: